 In your opinion, what needs to be added or changed to the pilot curriculum to serve the needs of the students?

+The Hays County Juvenile Detention Center staff generates daily behavioral reports on youth within the facility.
+Behavioral indicators before, during, and after the workshops will be examined to correlate staff interviews with the hard date collected to analyze program impact.
 An aggregated record of participant offences before, during, and after the treatment will be requested from Mr. John Griffis.

 The researchers anticipate little potential risks, physical, psychological, social or legal.
 A female officer will be in the classroom at all times and ground rules will be set prior to the classes.
 The topics presented are non confrontational or threatening but rather sessions are presented in artistic ways to allow students to express their emotions, opinions, and to engage in hands-on map reading exercises.